viega/hatrack/README.md

                 near-O(n) views (note: I do not generally recommend this trade-off).

-11) **witchhat** A fully wait-free version of hihat1.
+11) **witchhat** A fully wait-free version of hihat.

 12) **woolhat**  A fully wait-free version of lohat0.

 13) **tophat**  A proof of concept illustrating how language implementations can get single-threaded performance until a second thread starts, by waiting until that time to migrate the table to a different implementation.
 Note, however, that, for general purpose use, witchhat and woolhat both perform admirably, even for single-threaded applications (especially witchhat, when multi-threaded order preservation and consistency are unimportant).

 ## Status of this work